 Romer's Sections 6.5 through 6.8 examine the "new Keynesian" approach to aggregate supply, focusing on the microeconomic basis for price stickiness.
 The new Keynesian paradigm first emerged in the late 1970s in response to the "neoclassical" models of Robert Lucas and others.
-This "neoclassical counterrevolution" (to the original "Keynesian revolution" in and after the 1930s) focused on creating marketclearing models with well-established microeconomic foundations and rationally formed expectations.
-These models usually concluded that countercyclical fiscal and monetary policy were at best useless and at worst destabilizing, calling into question the long-established Keynesian prescriptions for macroeconomic policy.
-The most prominent of the neoclassical models was Lucas's model with perfect market clearing but imperfect information.
-This model is (anachronistically) discussed in Romer's Section 6.9 and Coursebook Chapter 11.
+This "neoclassical counterrevolution" (to the original "Keynesian revolution" after the 1930s) focused on market-clearing models with well-established microeconomic foundations and rationally formed expectations.
+These models usually concluded that countercyclical fiscal and monetary policy were at best useless and at worst destabilizing, calling into question the longestablished Keynesian prescriptions for macroeconomic policy.